turnage/turnage.github.io/water_color.md

 * Is this edge intersected by a scan line at height y?
 * Is this edge to the left of column of x?

-You can discard edges with slopes of 0; edges parallel to the scanlines don't help.
+You can discard edges with slopes of 0; edges parallel to scanlines don't help.

 I used this type:
 ```haskell